CryptoArtSchool/PuffinGuideToCryptoArt/README.md

 https://makersplace.com/dinizbr/trick-or-treat-1-of-1-15047/

 Entitled, Trick or Treat, this Halloween artwork certainly is interesting.
 I would not wish to be confronted with this zombie child on a dark night!
 Heidy has done a great job with this black and white creation.
-I like the way that the light bounces off the panels behind the subject and the overall Gothic ambiance.
-She could well be situated in some old, long abandoned mansion.
+I like the way that the light bounces off the panels behind the subject and the overall Gothic ambience.
+She could well be situated in some old, long-abandoned mansion.
 The girl, herself, is posed in an unnatural way which adds to the overall chilling mood.
 Small details such as the bow in her hair signal to me that at one time she was human.
 Verdict: treat.

 ## Dylan Gilchrist